Skip to main content

 The 7 Best Review Widgets for Your Website in 2026

-·9 min read
+·9 min read·By Mike Ragimov

 Embedding Google reviews directly on your website is one of the highest-impact things you can do for conversions.
 Visitors who see social proof on your site are 270% more likely to convert than those who don't.
 But with dozens of widget options available, which ones actually work?
 Here's our breakdown of the 7 best review widget types.

-Why Review Widgets Matter
+Why Do Review Widgets Matter?

 Most local businesses have great Google reviews — but those reviews live on Google, not on your website where customers are actually making buying decisions.
 A review widget bridges that gap by pulling your best reviews directly onto your site, building trust at the moment of decision.
+Check out free widget options available for small businesses.

 Widgets also provide SEO benefits.
 Google's crawlers can read widget content, and review-rich pages tend to earn higher engagement metrics (lower bounce rate, longer time on page), which indirectly improves your search rankings.

-1. Review Slider (Carousel)
+1. What Is a Review Slider (Carousel)?

 Best for: Homepage hero sections|Space needed: Minimal